|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 (D) The search box, which you can use to look for packages by name.

 (E) The packages list view, which displays all packages that match the filter and search parameters you specify.

 (F) The package-specific detail view, which displays information specific to the package selected in the list.

-(G) The status bar, which displays messages about the package load status and warnings about the network.
+(G) The status bar, which displays messages about the package load status and any errors or warnings.

 (H) The reload button, which you can click to force Package Manager to reload your packages.

 (K) The manifest button, which you can click to display the package.json manifest file in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info